R&R (military)

 A young sailor returns home to his mother and siblings in this 1904 illustration.

-R&R, military slang for rest and recuperation (also rest and relaxation, rest and recreation, or rest and rehabilitation), is an abbreviation used for the free time of a soldier or international UN staff serving in unaccompanied (no family) duty stations.
+R&R, military slang for rest and recuperation (also rest and rehabilitation, rest and relaxation, or rest and recreation), is an abbreviation used for the free time of a soldier or international UN staff serving in unaccompanied (no family) duty stations.
 The term is used by a number of militaries such as the United States Armed Forces and British Armed Forces.
 In the UK, the term applies to a type of leave granted to personnel during an overseas deployment which allows them to return home to the UK to visit their family.

 R&R in the U.S. armed forces

 The US Morale, Welfare and Recreation network provides leisure services for US military personnel.
 Service members and US Defense Department civilians on 12-month tours in Iraq and Jordan supporting Operation Iraqi Freedom and Afghanistan supporting Operation Enduring Freedom have a rest and recuperation leave program that allows them to take up to 15 days, excluding travel time, to visit family or friends in the United States or Europe.

 All US military personnel serving in Vietnam during the Vietnam War were eligible for one R&R during their tour of duty (13 months for marines, 12 months for soldiers, sailors, airmen).
-The duration of R&R was five days leave to R&R destinations, Bangkok, Hong Kong, Kuala Lampur, Penang, Manila, Seoul, Singapore, Taipei and Tokyo (as well as in-country at China Beach).
+The duration of R&R was five days leave to R&R destinations, Bangkok, Hong Kong, Kuala Lumpur, Penang, Manila, Seoul, Singapore, Taipei and Tokyo (as well as in-country at China Beach).
 Due to their greater distance, seven days leave was permitted for R&R destinations Hawaii and Sydney.
 Bangkok was reportedly most popular with single GIs, Hawaii most popular with married GIs planning to holiday with spouses.